ogaml/ogaml.github.io/_modules/ogamlutils/interpolator.md

  Most constructors require a list of points of the form {% include inline-ocaml.html code="(dt, v)" %}
  such that the created interpolator will take the value {% include inline-ocaml.html code="v" %}
  at time {% include inline-ocaml.html code="dt" %}.<br/>
- The {% include inline-ocaml.html code="cst_*" %} variants create constant-speed iterators
+ The {% include inline-ocaml.html code="cst_*" %} variants create constant-speed interpolators
  so the {% include inline-ocaml.html code="dt" %} parameter is not required.
 {% capture listing %}
 val custom : (float -> 'a) -> 'a t